longhu520/OsmSharp.Samples/README.md

 A collection of samples on using OsmSharp:

+- Android.MBTiles: A simple map with a MBTiles file for offline tiles.
+- Android.Vectors: A simple map with a vector file for offline vector rendering.
-- OsmSharp.CalculateMatrix: Calculates a distance matrix from a set of coordinates.
+- CalculateMatrix: Calculates a distance matrix from a set of coordinates.

 Don't for get to get the submodule containing the test-data: